sean-smith/scale-out-computing-on-aws/docs/tutorials/integration-ec2-job-parameters.md

 !!!info
     If you don't specify them, your job will use the default values configured for your queue (see `/apps/soca/cluster_manager/settings/queue_mapping.yml`)
     ____
-    You can [the web-based simulator](../../job-configuration-generator/) to generate your qsub command very easily.
+    You can use [the web-based simulator](../../job-configuration-generator/) to generate your qsub command very easily.

 ## Compute